The information in this article applies to:

 If you try to place an Auto Dormer at a location that does not meet these requirements, these messages may display:

-To learn how to place an Auto Dormer , see article 648, How to create an automatic dormer.
+To learn how to place an Auto Dormer , please see the related articles section below.

 Requirement: Auto Dormers must locate a roof plane at the lower front dormer wall and a ceiling at the upper back.